-This is a must-do project that calls upon the can-do spirit of America—mobilizing the resources, talents and energy of a committed team to bring a life-saving gift to the nation.
-Together we will show the nation what a dedicated group of people can do to strengthen emergency response and provide a model for disaster preparedness in the U.S.
+This must-do project called upon the can-do spirit of America and mobilized the resources, talents and energy of our SDF Family to bring a life-saving gift to the nation.

 Canine evaluation and training

-Previously, our canine candidates were transported from shelters and rescue groups to SDF’s “boot camp” kennel in Santa Paula, CA, for evaluation and socialization, then traveled to the formal training site in Gilroy, just south of San Francisco.
-The NTC brings canine evaluation, care and training to one location to give the canines the best possible environment for their intensive 8-month training program.
+Prior to moving to our NTC property, our canine candidates were transported from shelters and rescue groups to SDF’s “formal training kennel in Gilroy, CA, just south of San Francisco.
+Now, the NTC brings canine evaluation, care and training to one location to give the canines the best possible environment for their intensive training program.

-The Canine Pavilion is the heart and soul of the canine program at the NTC.
+The Petco Foundation Canine Pavilion is the heart and soul of the canine program.
 Here, formerly homeless, abandoned dogs can be given “a new leash on life” through expert veterinary care and training by compassionate professionals.
 The Pavilion is a state-of-the-art 14,000 square foot facility accommodating 30 dogs, each kennel complete with its own indoor and outdoor runs and plenty of space to rest and play in the fresh air.

-It also includes classrooms where Canine Search Specialists share knowledge about training and deployments.
-These classes and workshops can be transmitted remotely throughout the country—and the world—with the goal of strengthening disaster
+It also includes classrooms where Canine Search Specialists share knowledge about training and deployments through continued education and specialized workshops.
+These can be transmitted remotely throughout the country—and the world—with the goal of strengthening disaster response and rescue.

 Dogs accepted into the program who don’t have everything it takes for disaster search will be given lots of TLC and obedience training at the NTC before making a career change or being partnered with a loving Lifetime Care Family.